Under the Lights podcast presented by SYNLawn: Now available

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Gary to the Hoover at Hewitt-Trussville matchup, in a big Class 7A, Region 3 showdown.
+This week's Game of the Week will send Kyle to the Mountain Brook vs. Oxford matchup, in a big Class 6A, Region 6 showdown.

-Also featured is an interview with Hewitt-Trussville wide receiver Jacob Serena, who caught the game-winning touchdown in Hewitt's win over Vestavia Hills in the Under the Lights Game of the Week last Friday.
+Also featured is an interview with Mountain Brook communications specialist William Galloway, who doubles as the play-by-play announcer for the Spartans this fall.

-Homewood hosts Woodlawn in region play, as the Patriots look to go to 4-0 for the first time since 2017.
-John Carroll looks for its first win at home against Hayden.
+Homewood plays at Jackson-Olin on Thursday, while John Carroll takes on Ramsay on Friday at Legion Field.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.